Spinal Cord Tumor Survivor Shares Tips to Prepare and Recover from Surgery

 On day four post-surgery, I was able to go home.
 I felt so broken when I got there and Dr. Heiss and his team put me back together again.
 They gave me a second shot of life.

 Recovering at Home

 When I arrived home, I could walk up the steps, shower, and cook.
-There was still pain at the incision so for one month I took narcotics.
+There was still pain at the incision, so for one month I took narcotics.
 Then was hard to let go, but I was able to with the support of my husband Randy.
-He took care of me even while maintaining his full-time job as a school teacher and I am forever thankful.
+He took care of me even while maintaining his full-time job as a school teacher, and I am forever thankful.

 The following weeks, I went to physical therapy to gain more independence.
 I had to learn how to get up and out of bed properly, get dressed, pick up heavy things, and strengthen my core.
-How quickly and well you recover all depends on you, your health history, and support system at home.
+How quickly and well you recover all depends on you, your health history, and your support system at home.
 Seven weeks after surgery, I felt completely fine and was snorkeling in the Caribbean the day after Christmas.

 In January of 2020, I had clear MRI scans.
 I am very fortunate that I am living a full life with a new perspective.
 Sometimes, I almost feel guilty that I got good news and others aren’t as lucky, but I realized I had to turn this horrible thing into something positive and help others.
-I want to help refer others to NIH to experience the same level of success I did.
+I want to help refer others to NIH so they experience the same level of success I did.

 My advice for others is to seek out the best care possible and always get a second opinion.
-NIH is the first place to start.
+NIH is the place to start.
 You have to be your own best advocate or find someone you trust to advocate for you.